JefersonSilv4/css-variables/README.md

 # css-variables
-An example for you to create variables in css.
+An example for you about how to create variables in css.